github/docs/content/codespaces/troubleshooting/troubleshooting-prebuilds.md

 * Check whether a change to the dev container configuration was pushed to the prebuild-enabled branch recently.
 If so, you will typically have to wait until the prebuild workflow run for this push completes before prebuilds are available again.
 * If no configuration changes were recently made, go to the **Actions** tab of your repository, click **{% octicon "codespaces" aria-label="The Codespaces icon" %} {% data variables.product.prodname_codespaces %} Prebuilds** in the workflows list, and check that prebuild workflow runs for the branch are succeeding.
 If latest runs of a workflow failed, and one or more of these failed runs contained changes to the dev container configuration, then there will be no available prebuilds for the associated branch.

+## Troubleshooting failed workflow runs for prebuilds

+If the workflow runs for a prebuild configuration are failing, you can temporarily disable the prebuild configuration while you investigate.
+For more information, see "[Managing prebuilds](/codespaces/prebuilding-your-codespaces/managing-prebuilds#disabling-a-prebuild-configuration)."

 ## Further reading

 - "[Configuring prebuilds](/codespaces/prebuilding-your-codespaces/configuring-prebuilds)"